molssi-seamm/molssi-seamm.github.io/docs/tutorials/tutorial_2.rst

   Process time: 0:00:01.408026 (1.408 s)
   Elapsed time: 0:00:02.932646 (2.933 s)

-The references are sometimes divided by a sense of how important they are.
-For more complicated flowcharts the number of references can be very large, so SEAMM tries to help you decide which are the most important references.
+The references are often divided based on their importance and usage frequency in the code.
+For more complicated flowcharts, the number of references can be very large.
+Thus, SEAMM tries to help users decide which ones are the most important references for their research.

-The references are also stored in a small database file, *references.db*.
-Future versions of SEAMM will provide tools to merge the references from all of the jobs you used in a particular project.
-This will help you properly cite the tools that you used.
+The references are also stored in a small database file, ``references.db``.
+Future versions of SEAMM will provide tools to merge the references from every executed jobs in a particular project.
+This will assist users to properly cite the tools that they have employed to carry out their study.

-If you now click on the folder labeled **2**, which corresponds to the second step of the flowchart, which was the DFTB+ geometry optimization:
+By clicking on the folder corresponding to the second step of the flowchart (labeled **2**), during which SEAMM performed a DFTB+ geometry optimization, we get:

 .. figure:: /images/tutorial_2/dftbplus_files.png
    :align: center
    :alt: The files for the DFTB+ step

-   *The files for the DFTB+ step.*
+   *The files for the DFTB+ step*

-The main output for DFTB+ is **stdout.txt** which has been selected in the picture above, and is displayed in the right pane.
-The left panel is the directory of the files in this step, which are the input and output from DFTB+.
-You can use these to see in detail the input generated by the plug-in, as well as the outputs.
+The main output for DFTB+ is stored in the ``stdout.txt`` file which has been selected for generating the picture shown above.
+The left panel is the directory section with all files pertinent to this step, including the input and output files from DFTB+.
+One can inspect these files to check the input file(s) generated by the plug-in, as well as the outputs.

-If you look at **dftb_in.hsd** you will see the raw input for DFTB+.
-It was certainly easier to use the GUI than hand-edit the input file directly.
+Look at ``dftb_in.hsd``, one can see the raw input for the DFTB+ package.
+It should be clear now how convenient it was to use the GUI to create an input file instead of manual scripting.

-This concludes the second tutorial, covering using the Dashboard and examining the output from you calculations.
-The Dashboard will display files in different ways depending on their content.
-Text files are display as text; molecules as 3-D structures;
-tabular data as sortable tables; and graphs as graphs.
+Before wrapping up this tutorial, note that the Dashboard will display files in different ways depending on their content and origin.
+Text files are displayed as text, molecules are represented as three-dimensional structures, tabular data are stored as sortable tables and graphs are demonstrated as graphs.